bonny/gardener/README.md

-# 🏡🌳🌻Gardener – Opinionated cleanup for WordPress
+# 🏡🌳🌻 Gardener – Opinionated cleanup for WordPress

 **Note: work in progress, don't use on a production site!**